 These Sweet Potato Brownies are a fudgy, rich, and delicious treat for when you’re craving a brownie (you are, aren’t you?) but want a healthy option.

-Since these sweet potato brownies are refined sugar free, whole grain, and contain only a scant two tablespoons of coconut oil, I cannot in good conscience promise you that they are dead ringers for the ultra buttery, sugary brownies you’ll find in bakeries.
-(You’ll need to bake my all-time favorite one-bowl brownie recipe from The Well Plated Cookbook for that experience!)
+- Absolutely Delicious.
+I cannot in good conscience promise you that they are dead ringers for the buttery, sugar-packed brownies you’ll find in bakeries (you’ll need my brownie recipe from The Well Plated Cookbook for that experience), but I can, however, promise that these sweet potato brownies are equally as rich and fudgy with chocolate, and insanely scrumptious!

 5 Star Review